We Are at the Beginning of an AI Revolution: Expert Raises Concerns

 “The fear here is ... that the AI will create its own AI.
 The human is not involved in that cycle.
 That is the fear; that is the beginning of the super AI,” Ahmed Banafa, professor of engineering at San Jose State University, said in a recent episode of EpochTV’s “Bay Area Innovators.”

 Mr. Banafa is an expert in AI and cybersecurity and was ranked the No. 1 voice on AI by LinkedIn in 2024.
-He said the AI revolution is happening too fast compared to other technologies—it has doubled in speed and number of companies every six months.
+He said the AI revolution is happening too fast compared with other technologies—it has doubled in speed and number of companies every six months.

-Mr. Banafa said we are at the stage of generative AI, in which the application is trained by being fed data, and it can form its own opinions by using its programmed algorithms.
+Mr. Banafa said we are at the stage of generative AI in which the application is trained by being fed data, and it can form its own opinions by using its programmed algorithms.
 An example of this is OpenAI’s ChatGPT.

-He mentioned an experiment by Google in which they taught their AI five languages, but later on they found that the AI had actually learned a sixth language, which was not planned.
-They found that the AI deemed the extra language to be fascinating and learned it on its own.
+He mentioned an experiment by Google in which they taught their AI five languages, but later on, they found that the AI had actually learned a sixth language, which was not planned.
+They found that the AI had deemed the extra language to be fascinating and learned it on its own.

 He said the Department of Defense conducts a lot of the research and application of AI, and it is experimenting with programming AI with certain data so it can find the enemy on its own.